MediaComem/comem-webdev/subjects/cli/README.md

 * It can be easily **automated** through scripting
 * Is is ultimately **more powerful and efficient** than any GUI

-For these reasons, a lot of tools _(especially development tools)_ don't have any GUI and are only usable through a CLI.
+For these reasons, a lot of tools, **especially development tools**, don't have any GUI and are only usable through a CLI.

 **Thus, using a CLI is a requirement for any developer today.**